TorXakis/TorXakis/README.md

 [15]: https://git-lfs.github.com/

 ## Acknowledgements
+Part of the research and development of TorXakis is carried out
+* as part of the NWO-TTW project 13859: SUMBAT: Supersizing Model-Based Testing.
-Part of the research is carried out as part of the Enable-S3 program under the responsibility of ESI (TNO) with Philips as the carrying industrial partner.
-The Enable-S3 research is supported by the Netherlands Ministry of Economic Affairs (Toeslag voor Topconsortia voor Kennis en Innovatie) .
+* as part of the Enable-S3 program under the responsibility of ESI (TNO) with Philips as the carrying industrial partner.
+The Enable-S3 research is supported by the Netherlands Ministry of Economic Affairs (Toeslag voor Topconsortia voor Kennis en Innovatie).